 Enhance specific business objectives and be in the know of where you stand competitively by providing NPS, CSAT, and CES questions.
 These are the backbone of any survey and should be included throughout.

-Offer An Array of Question Types
+Offer Multiple Question Types

 Delivering a memorable and engaging survey means offering more than one question type.
-This keeps the experience interesting and allows for customers to express themselves in multiple ways.
+This keeps the experience interesting and allows customers to express themselves in multiple ways.
 Here we touch on some of the top question types to consider.

 Multiple choice questions offer customers a range of possible answers, where the customer must select one fixed answer.
 Limiting the customer’s response, it’s a great option for businesses who want a specific answer.